kryclopz-development/Guilded-Prefix-Package/README.md

 The Prefix of your bot will mainly be up to you.
 However, you will want to pick something that wont collide with other bots.
 Most common prefixes are: "/", "-", "!", "~"
 ## Running The Bot

-I have also left a convenient "Start Bot" batch file in the folder, so you can start the bot at the click of a button.

-If you would like to Manually start the Bot, open Command Prompt and navigate to the folder that the package.json is located.
+To Manually start the Bot, open Command Prompt and navigate to the folder that the package.json is located.
 Then run:
 ```bash
 node .
 ```